-NEW YORK (AP) A look at Sunday's final round of the U.S. Open at Chambers Bay:
+NEW YORK (AP) A look at Sunday's play, the final day of the $42.3 million U.S. Open tennis championships:

 WEATHER: Sunny early, followed by rain that delayed the men's singles final three hours, and later clearing.
 High of 79.
 Match-time temperature of 70.

 ATTENDANCE: Sunday: 26,420.
 Tournament Total: 688,162.

 MEN'S RESULT (Singles Final): No. 1 Novak Djokovic won his 10th Grand Slam title and second U.S. Open, beating five-time U.S. Open champion Roger Federer, 6-4, 5-7, 6-4, 6-4.
 It was the 42nd meeting between Djokovic and Federer, with each winning 21 times.